lsi1verthorn/cruddy-api/README.md

 Basic CRUD API for rudimentary postgres db

 ## Description
-This is a very basic `express` api to access a small `postgres` db locally where job search applications and related information are stored.
+This is a very basic `express` app for accessing a small `postgres` db locally where job search applications and related information are stored.
 This is by no-means meant to be a complete api, and it lacks some fundamentals like robust error checking and performance tuning.